breudes/agree/README.md

 ## Author and Colaborators

 This projet was made by breudes (https://github.com/breudes).
 Full name author: Brenda Alexandra de Souza Silva.
 But, again, it was used a template base code from professor Isaac Franco Fernandes (https://github.com/isaacfranco), so Isaac is also a co-author or colaborator of this project.

+You can see his template code on https://github.com/isaacfranco/lp1-concordo-base.

 ## License